slaytostay/slaytostay.github.io/rules.md

 ### 3. Unlocked Areas
 1. The unlocked area is based on the place where the slayer task is done.
-1. All content in render distance of the spawn positions of the assigned monster in that area is unlocked.
+1. All content within render distance of the spawn positions of the assigned monster in that area is unlocked.
 1. All content within reasonable boundaries in the area is unlocked.
 	* There are no objective rules about what an area is.
-It is fine, as long as it is reasonable and the slayer monster spawns there.
+The idea is that the player has to earn his right to stay in the area by slaying the monsters there.
-1. Any building including all floors and underground areas are unlocked as long as there are no other slayer monsters there.
+1. All buildings including all floors and underground areas are unlocked as long as there are no other slayer monsters there.

 ### 4. Slayer Masters
 1. To unlock Krystilia:
 	- [x] &nbsp;Complete a skeleton task North of Edgeville.
 1. To unlock Mazchna:
-	- [ ] &nbsp;Complete a werewolves task in Canafis.
+	- [ ] &nbsp;Complete a vampyre task in the Haunted Woods.
 1. To unlock Vannaka:
 	- [ ] &nbsp;Complete any task in the Edgeville Dungeon.
 1. To unlock Chaeldar: